NopNotMe/About-Me/README.md

 	- Establish new repositories for projects with user permissions to allow other developers to submit feature pull requests into the main project that is actively synchronized via FTP with the master (Live) server for instantaneous updates and development.
 	- Ensure that commits and pull requests describe updates in their entirety.
 - **Graphic Design, Animation, Post Production** - Adobe Suite Products (Illustrator, Photoshop, XD, After Effects, Premiere...), Blender
-	- Good understanding of 3D environment principles and configuration, object textures and UV editing, motion and camera movement.
+	- Solid understanding of 3D environment principles and configuration, object textures and UV editing, motion and camera movement.
-	- Well vise in 2D Graphics to be utilized as marketing creatives, and visual campaign advertisement.
+	- Well versed in 2D Graphics to be utilized as marketing creatives, and visual campaign advertisement.
 E.g. [Halloween Edition 20R Banner](https://devnep.com/includes/imgs/graphics_preview.png)

 ## Projects